donders-research-data-management/rdm-ontology-di/doc/help/faq/login-collection-roles.rst

     To be assigned for all roles the user must have an authenticated account (e.g. `SURFconext <https://www.surf.nl/en/services-and-products/surfconext/index.html>`_).
 Users with an ORCID-iD cannot be assigned as manager.
 Users with a social account cannot be assigned as a manager or a contributor.

-    To be assigned as a manager the user has to be added to one of the participating organizational units by that unit's research administrator.
-In this way, it is ensured that only the members of an organizational unit can be assigned the responsibility that comes with the manager role.
+    To be assigned as a manager the user has to be added to one of the participating organisational units by that unit's research administrator.
+In this way, it is ensured that only the members of an organisational unit can be assigned the responsibility that comes with the manager role.

 .. _faq-get-started: